Dr Ganiat Kazeem

 • Research ethics application management

-• Supervision of undergraduate and post graduate student dissertations and projects
+• Undergraduate and post graduate student dissertations and projects supervision

 • Provision of pastoral and academic skills support